 Coaches for Charity 2019 Honoree Julius Holt

 Julius Holt is the commissioner of Tucson Youth Football and Spirit Federation.
-This year Holt was selected to the American Youth Football and American Youth Cheer Hall of Fame from the Desert Mountain Region that includes Arizona, Idaho, Montana, Wyoming, Colorado, Utah, New Mexico and Nevada.
+This year Holt was selected to the American Youth Football and American Youth Cheer Hall of Fame from the Desert Mountain Region which includes Arizona, Idaho, Montana, Wyoming, Colorado, Utah, New Mexico, and Nevada.
 Holt was an outstanding linebacker and defensive end at the University of Arizona under Head Coach Larry Smith and was a mainstay on a stout defense along with fellow Coaches for Charity Signature Coach recipients Ricky Hunley and Randy Robins.
-Holt graduated from the University of Arizona with a Bachelors Degree in Business and Public Administration and continued his education at Arizona to get a Masters of Education Degree in Guidance and Counseling.
+Holt graduated from the University of Arizona with a bachelor’s Degree in Business and Public Administration and continued his education at Arizona to get a Masters of Education Degree in Guidance and Counseling.
 Holt was inducted into the Washington D.C.
-Boys and Girls Club Hall of Fame and played football there as a three year starting, two-way, tackle and team captain at Cardozo High School.
+Boys and Girls Club Hall of Fame and played football there as a three-year starting, two-way, tackle and team captain at Cardozo High School.
 He went on to become a Junior College All American at Ellsworth Community College in Iowa Falls, Iowa before coming to Tucson to play his junior and senior years for the Wildcats.
 Holt has spent his adult life helping youth as a coach, high school counselor, program coordinator for middle school sports at Tucson Unified School District and administrator of youth sports.

 Michael Perkins — Flowing Wells High School

 Michael Perkins has been the Head Girls Basketball Coach at Flowing Wells since 2005.
 Not only has he been involved in the development and building of student-athletes at Flowing Wells, he has always been a strong voice and advocate for girls basketball for all of Southern Arizona.
 Michael’s ability to demonstrate leadership, passion, and vision, speaks volumes about his character.
 We want to thank Coach Perkins for his hard work, dedication, and continued success at Flowing Wells.
 Perkin’s overall record is 237 wins and 177 loses.
-His teams have recored four Flowing Wells Holiday Shoot-out Championships, nine State Play-off appearances, four State Final Fours, three State Championship games, winning the State Championship in 2008.
-Perkins is a four-time Southern Arizona or Region Coach of the Year and has coached 16 players that continued their basketball careers and education at a college or university.
+His teams have recorded four Flowing Wells Holiday Shoot-out Championships, nine State Play-off appearances, four State Final Fours, three State Championship games, winning the State Championship in 2008.
+Perkins is a four-time Southern Arizona or Region Coach of the Year and has coached 16 players who continued their basketball careers and education at a college or university.
 Congratulations Coach Michael Perkins.

 Tommy Steele — Canyon Del Oro High School